Germany

 Along with other stakeholders such as businesses and universities, US cities and states have joined coalitions supporting the Paris Agreement, demonstrating their leadership and commitment to accelerating climate action.

-While the US government has not yet made the SDGs a political priority, other sections of society are taking the lead in promoting the UN's Sustainable Development Goals both domestically and globally.
-Local governments, including cities and states, as well as businesses, universities and civil society are using the SDGs to advance social, economic and environmental priorities, demonstrating potential for cross-sectoral collaboration.
+While the US government has not yet made the Sustainable Development Goals (SDGs) a political priority, sections of society are taking the lead in promoting the UN's Sustainable Development Goals both domestically and globally.
+Local governments, including cities and states, as well as businesses, universities and civil society use the SDGs to advance social, economic and environmental priorities.
+Potential for cross-sector cooperation is made visible.

-However, efforts are being made in the USA to Office of Subnational Diplomacy within the US Government (Department of State) set up. thereby learns subnational diplomacy great recognition and legitimacy.
+In 2021, the United States also became the Office of Subnational Diplomacy within the US Government (Department of State) furnished. thereby learns subnational diplomacy great recognition and legitimacy.

 In addition to specialist exchanges on the 2030 Agenda, the focus is also on formats for strengthening democracy.
-Municipalities are particularly good at illustrating how this works because they are places where democracy is directly experienced.
+Municipalities are places where democracy is directly experienced and can therefore illustrate particularly well how it works.
 The 2030 Agenda also offers a common framework for this, which, with its principle of participation, the guiding principle “Leave no one behind” and Goal 16, explicitly addresses aspects of democracy and citizen participation.

 The cities involved should achieve the following goals with the specialist exchange trips as part of the Urban Diplomacy project: